mcnamee/react-native-boilerplate-builder/README.md

-# React Native Starter Kit Builder
+# React Native Boilerplate Builder

 This repo is used to create a new React Native App, using the latest version of React Native and all dependencies.